zmliao/zmliao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, I am Zimu Liao.
-Now I am a PhD student mentered by [Dr. Rong Fu](https://scholar.google.com/citations?user=kz2T3P0AAAAJ&hl=zh-TW&oi=sra) in joint program of [SJTU](https://www.sjtu.edu.cn/) and [Shanghai AI Lab](https://www.shlab.org.cn/).
+Now I am a PhD student mentored by [Dr. Rong Fu](https://scholar.google.com/citations?user=kz2T3P0AAAAJ&hl=zh-TW&oi=sra) in joint program of [SJTU](https://www.sjtu.edu.cn/) and [Shanghai AI Lab](https://www.shlab.org.cn/).
 Currently, my research topic mainly lies in **HPC** and **AI Infra** applied in computer graphics, embodied intelligence and 3D Vision, with a particular focus on **GPU acceleration** and other parallelism strategies for **differential** rendering, reconstructing and simulation.

 # Publications: